Skip Navigation

 Brief History

-Due to the cold war with the United States, the Cuban economy suffered greatly during the 1990's after the fall of the USSR, leading to the slow dilapidation of some historic sites.
-However, the faltering economy also forced the Cuban government to refocus its energy on tourism, as well as changing policies which had previously limited the potential for development.
-It now became possible for Cubans to own their own guesthouses, known as Casas Particulares.
-At the same time, Cuba promoted foreign investment, leading to the emergence of dozens new joint ventures between the Cuban state and foreign investors from Spain, Italy, Canada, Germany, France and Mexico.
+Economically, Cuba was not doing well, something even Fidel Castro admitted in the early 1970's.
+In the mid-1970's economical reforms were carried out.
+Due to the cold war with the US, the Cuban economy suffered greatly during the 1990s after the fall of the USSR, leading to the slow dilapidation of some historic sites.
+The faltering economy forced the Cuban government to refocus on tourism, as well as changing other policies.
+It became possible for Cubans to own their own guesthouses.
+Cuba promoted foreign investment, leading to the emergence of dozens of new joint ventures between the Cuban state and foreign investors.
 The changing policies saw a massive turnaround in the Cuban economy.
-For the first time during its existence, tourism surpassed sugar as Cuba's main industry.

 Geography